Skip to main content

 • Low charge: A rapid white double flash means the charger is less than 25% charged.

+Indicator lights turn off after approximately 10 seconds.
 This is to minimize battery drain and for convenience, so that the lights don’t disturb you, for example at your bedside while you sleep.

+Three years is the typical life expectancy of most in-the-ear hearing aids.
 At that point, it is usually time for a new pair.

 To see this information demonstrated, view the video: